sciZer0/7/v/README.md

 And, <b>the main rule</b> of efficiency is that you must never do more than enough.

+*By the way, permissionlessness is just another word for censorship-resistance, and of course, permissionlessness and sustainability, both these ones together, imply trustlessness.*

 Absolutely, blockchain technology causes a paradigm revolution because no today's state would like to allow people to get permissionless access to value.